 When pilots think about wake turbulence avoidance procedures, they tend to focus on very large jet aircraft like a fully loaded 747 or large Airbus; however, when you are flying a Cessna 172 or Cherokee, “large” aircraft come in many sizes smaller than a 747.
 Those larger aircraft still represent an issue to smaller training aircraft like the ones you are flying.
 As a result, it is important to practice wake turbulence procedures anytime you are landing or taking off after a larger aircraft than what you’re flying.

-- Approach the runway above a preceding aircraft’s path when landing behind another aircraft and touch down aft the point at which the other aircraft wheels contacted the runway
+Landing behind a larger airplane – approach the runway above the preceding airplane’s path and touch down aft of the point where the other airplane’s wheels contacted the runway:

 If you are not following a larger aircraft, you can still practice these procedures to stay proficient when landing or taking off after another Cessna 172.
 By staying proficient with wake turbulence avoidance, the next time you fly to a Class D or Class C airport and follow a Gulfstream or Airbus on takeoff/landing, you can feel confident that you will be taking the right steps to stay safe.